chaoticgd/wrench/docs/moby_renderer.md

 ### Blending

 The games support skeletal animation with 3 joints per vertex.
-Psuedocode for how game performs blending is shown below:
+Psuedocode for how the games perform blending is shown below:

 ```
 mtx4 VU0mem[64];